 Have You Outgrown Your Current IT Support Model?

-It’s not financially feasible to staff a comprehensive team of IT experts full-time to fulfill every technical responsibility, such as service desk, user enablement, infrastructure management, security, cloud, and the list goes on and on.
+It’s not financially feasible to staff a comprehensive team of IT experts full-time to fulfill every technical responsibility, such as service desk, user enablement, infrastructure management, cybersecurity, cloud, and the list goes on and on.
 Using median salaries to staff these resources (for a typical 300 user mid-market business), you’re looking at around $1.5 million annually – that’s a 200% budget increase for a typical organization!

 Not to mention, not all full-time positions are created equal.
-For example, there is no question that every business should be focused on security, but is this a full-time role at your organization?
+For example, there is no question that every business should be focused on cybersecurity, but is this a full-time role at your organization?
 If not, you will still be paying a premium for a resource you only need a fraction of the time.
 For most mid-size organizations, limitations around staffing budgets are what is preventing their innovative initiatives from taking off.

 3. Competition for High-Demand Resources means you’re Losing to Larger Organizations